A GLOBAL INITIATIVE

-Our projects target major trade commodities like cocoa and coffee.
+Our projects target major trade commodities like cocoa, coffee, and rubber.
 We use our global site network in Latin America, Africa and Asia to understand how diversified cropping systems can benefit people and the environment.
 We work with researchers, farmers, industry, policy makers, and NGOs to build a better future of agriculture.

 Our work is multidisciplinary and published both, in scientific journals and public media outlets.
 We aim to provide the best knowledge about cocoa, coffee, and other agroforestry crops to the scientific community, the public, and policy makers.
 In regular workshops, we identify important questions in agroforestry research.

 For an up to date overview of our publications on agroforestry systems take a look at the Global Agroforestry Network Google Scholar Profile.